Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions: RESULTS

 \subsection{Dataset and study design}

-Our experiments use publicly available data from TCGA \footnote{\url{https://www.cancer.gov/tcga}}, specifically two independent cancer cohorts - Glioblastoma Multiforme and Brain Lower Grade Glioma (TCGA-GBMLGG) and Kidney Renal Clear Cell Carcinoma (TCGA-KIRC) \cite{tcga_kirc}.
-For TCGA-GBMLGG, 653 whole slide images (WSIs) coming from 532 cases are used to train, 69 WSIs from 56 cases to validate, 104 WSIs from 82 cases to calibrate and 86 WSIs from 75 cases to test (Figure \ref{fig_overview}.a.ii) of which 562 cases belong to TCGA-LGG \cite{tcga_lgg} and 183 cases belong to TCGA-GBM \cite{tcga_gbm}.
-For TCGA-KIRC \cite{tcga_kirc}, we use 344 WSIs from 337 cases to train, 42 WSIs from 34 cases to validate, 48 WSIs from 45 cases to calibrate and 51 WSIs from 46 cases to test (Figure \ref{fig_overview}.b.ii).
-Cases with missing grade, survival data or transcriptomic data are excluded.
-The data distribution across various demographic groups like gender, age, censorship status, etc. varies for both cohorts (Figures \ref{fig_overview}.a.i, \ref{fig_overview}.b.i).
+Our experiments use publicly available data from TCGA and CPTAC, specifically from four independent cancer cohorts - Glioblastoma Multiforme and Brain Lower Grade Glioma (TCGA-GBM, TCGA-LGG, CPTAC-GBM), Kidney Renal Clear Cell Carcinoma (TCGA-KIRC), Uterine Corpus Endometrial Carcinoma (TCGA-UCEC, CPTAC-UCEC), and Breast Invasive Carcinoma (TCGA-BRCA).
+For TCGA-GBMLGG, 912 whole slide images (WSIs) coming from 745 cases are used, of which 183 cases belong to TCGA-GBM \cite{tcga_gbm} and 562 cases belong to TCGA-LGG \cite{tcga_lgg}.
+We consider 485 WSIs from 462 cases for TCGA-KIRC \cite{tcga_kirc}, 294 WSIs from 267 cases for TCGA-UCEC \cite{tcga_ucec}, 1010 WSIs from 946 cases for TCGA-BRCA \cite{tcga-brca}, 242 WSIs from 62 cases for CPTAC-GBM \cite{cptac-gbm}, and 364 WSIs from 71 cases for CPTAC-UCEC \cite{cptac-ucec} for our experiments.
+The slides have been split into training, validation, calibration, and test sets (Supplementary Table \ref{s-data_split}).
+The models trained using the TCGA data have been evaluated on the corresponding CPTAC cohorts, without any further training or finetuning.
+Cases with missing grade, survival data or transcriptomic data were excluded.
+The data distribution across various demographic groups like gender, age, censorship status, etc. varies for all cohorts (Supplementary Table \ref{s-data_demo}).

 Transcriptomic features are selected to match those employed in the successful multimodal models \cite{pathomic, mcat}.
-As proposed previously \cite{mcat}, transcriptomic data for each patient is divided into 6 broad categories of genes - tumour suppressor genes, oncogenes, protein kinases, cell differentiation markers, transcription factors, and cytokines and growth factors \footnote{\url{https://github.com/mahmoodlab/MCAT/blob/master/datasets_csv_sig/signatures.csv}}.
-The number of available gene expression levels for each group are 84, 314, 498, 424, 1396 and 428 respectively for TCGA-GBMLGG resulting in a total of 3144 genes (Figure \ref{fig_overview}.a.iii).
-Whereas for TCGA-KIRC, the number of available gene expression levels for each group are 145, 522, 669, 681, 2366, and 990 respectively resulting in a total of 5373 genes (Figure \ref{fig_overview}.b.iii).
+As proposed previously \cite{mcat}, transcriptomic data for each patient is divided into 6 broad categories of genes - tumour suppressor genes, oncogenes, protein kinases, cell differentiation markers, transcription factors, and cytokines and growth factors.
+However, a gene may occur in multiple gene groups.
+The number of available gene expression levels for each gene group differs across cohorts but remains same for the TCGA and CPTAC datasets for the same cancer cohort (Supplementary Table \ref{s-data_trans}).
 When discussing gene expression levels throughout this paper, we refer to transcript abundance, rather than protein levels.